milvus-io/milvus-docs/site/en/adminGuide/alert.md

 # Create an Alert for Milvus Services

-This topic introduces the alerting mechanism for Milvus services and explains why, when, and how to create alerts in Milvus.
+This topic introduces the alert mechanism for Milvus services and explains why, when, and how to create alerts in Milvus.

-## Why to alert
+By creating alerts, you can receive notifications when the value of a specific metric exceeds the threshold you have predefined.
-By creating alerts, you can receive notifications when the value of a specific metric is over or below the threshold you have predefined.

 For example, you create an alert and set 80 MB as the maximum value for memory usage by Milvus components.
 If the actual usage exceeds the predefined number, you will receive alerts reminding you that the memory usage by Milvus component surpasses 80 MB.
 Upon the alert, you can then adjust the allocation of resources accordingly and timely to ensure service availability.

-## When to alert
+## Scenarios for creating alerts.

 Below are some common scenarios where you need to create an alert for.